lynleyaldridge/webpage/content/post/2021-02-12-experimenting-with-sql-in-r-markdown-more-advanced-queries/index.en.markdown

 # Setup

-As in the previous post, load packages, read in data, set-up a connection to the database and copy in the data, and clean release dates:
+As in the previous post, load packages, read in data, set up a connection to the database and copy in the data, and clean release dates:

 ```r